 - NCMA Staff, NCMA national officers and the members of the board of directors and award selection team are not eligible for this award.

-- Candidate should be able to personally receive the award at the 2013 Government Contract Management Conference (recommended, not required).
+- Candidate should be able to personally receive the award at the 2014 Government Contract Management Symposium (recommended, not required).

 - Candidate will be responsible for paying for any travel costs associated with receiving the award.